-- 30. The consent holder must submit detailed engineering plans (including drawings and calculations if applicable) prepared in accordance with an appropriate design standard / guideline, to Council prior to works commencing.
+- 36.30.
+The consent holder must submit detailed engineering plans (including drawings and calculations if applicable) prepared in accordance with an appropriate design standard / guideline, to Council prior to works commencementcommencing.
 These can be submitted in stages.
-The plans shall include: - (b) Berth 5 reclamation, wharf, revetment, sea wall, and associated coastal structures; - (c) Tug facility; - (d) Water taxi and public fishing pontoon; - (e) Sandbank Renourishment Area; - $\begin{tabular}{ll} (f) & Stormwater infrastructure, including: \\ \end{tabular}$ - (i) Floatables trap at weir-controlled-spillways; and
+The plans shall include: - a-(b) Berth 5 reclamation, wharf, revetment, sea wall, and associated coastal structures; - b.(c) Tug facility; - e.(d) Water taxi and public fishing pontoon; - d-(e) Sandbank Renourishment Area; - e.(f) Stormwater infrastructure, including: - i-(i)Floatables trap at weir-controlled-spillways; and - iii(ii)Any new or upgraded canals, weirs, spillways and associated stormwater infrastructure servicing proposed Berth 5 or Berths 1 - 4; and - 37.31.
+The design and engineering plans must be independently peer reviewed by a suitably qualifiedSuitably

-- (ii) Any new or upgraded canals, weirs, spillways and associated stormwater infrastructure servicing proposed Berth 5 or Berths 1 4; and - 31.
-The design and engineering plans must be independently peer reviewed by a Suitably Qualified and Experienced person and when submitting the plans, the consent holder shall provide to Council written evidence of this review and how the review comments have been responded to. - 32.
+Qualified and experiencedExperienced person and when submitting the plans, the consent holder shall provide to CouncilwrittenCouncil written evidence of this review and how the review comments have been responded to. - 38-32.
 The structures and infrastructure related to the container terminal must be designed to the relevant Importance Level to provide lifeline utility services.
-The consent holder when submitting the plans, shall provide written evidence from the Ministry of Civil Defence (or Equivalent) of the necessary Importance Level - 33.
-The engineering plans must include details to demonstrate how the terminal at a later date can be modified to enable new infrastructural and/or technological changes to increase throughput capacity of terminal operations.

-Advice note: Specific design requirements relating to each of these components are set out in conditions below.
+The consent holder when submitting the plans, shall provide written evidence from the Ministry of Civil Defence (or Equivalent) of the necessary Importance Level. - 39.33.
+The Engineering Plansengineering plans must include details to demonstrate how the terminal at a later date can be modified from Reachstacker operations to RTG crane to enable new infrastructural and/or technological changes to increase throughput capacity of terminal operations-so-as not to reduce capacity and delays through construction and avoid the need for additional coastal occupation. - Advice note: Specific design requirements relating to each of these components are set out in conditions 41-53-below.